 Honestly, I am not sure why I waited so long to share this simple recipe with you.
 While Parsley Potatoes are extremely basic, they are also perfection.
 Creamy, buttery, and finished with a burst of freshness from the parsley, this recipe for red potatoes makes a perfect side dish for your family meals!

-- Parsley–Fresh parsley adds a bright freshness to simple buttered potatoes.
+- Parsley--Fresh parsley adds a bright freshness to simple buttered potatoes.
 Curly or Italian parsley are both suitable for this potato recipe.
-I do not recommend dried parsley, as the the dish will be missing the brightness fresh herbs provide for this dish.
+I do not recommend dried parsley, as the dish will be missing the bright fresh herbs provide for this dish.

 Tips to Perfectly Boil Potatoes

 There is a right way and a wrong way to boil potatoes of any kind.
 While incredibly simple there are a few things to keep in mind when boiling potatoes.

 - Be sure the potatoes are all the same size.
 This will ensure the potatoes will cook evenly.
 If your potatoes are not the same size, one potato will be overcooked and one will be under-cooked--neither pleasant.

 - Use cold water.
 If you want your potatoes to cook evenly, you need to use cold water, not warm water.